elenderg/PAL-1000/instruções de compilação.md

 `Compile the header of the routine.`

-Again, no tilde in the routine name since a programmer may want to call these routines directly.` - `
+Again, no tilde in the routine name since a programmer may want to call these routines directly.

-155. And these are the routines that add the destroy routines for each dynamic type:` - `
+155. And these are the routines that add the destroy routines for each dynamic type:

 `To add the destroy routine for a type:`